CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-01-03-Housing, a silent weapon of mass destruction.md

 ![Understaning Geographies](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Pune Understanding Geographies.png)

+<sub> **Figure 8:Distance from Koyna (Seismic zone V)**</sub>

+<sub> Photo Illustration made by Heer Shah, Reya Singhi</sub>

 According to the Bureau of Indian Standards, Pune is in seismic zone III, about 24 miles from Koyna, which is in seismic zone V. At such a distance, the strength of ground motion would not be expected to be strong.
 However, as seen in the case of Ahmedabad, moderate shaking of soft story structures can have severe negative consequences.

 Pune, the second-largest city in Maharashtra after Mumbai and the state's cultural center, is a sprawling city in western India.
-The town has many educational institutions, earning it the title of "The Oxford of the East."
-Pune's proximity to Mumbai and the urbanization of the surrounding area, which has transformed Pune into a satellite town for Mumbai, are further factors that have fueled the city's economic boom.
+The town has many educational institutions, earning it the title of **"The Oxford of the East."** Pune's proximity to Mumbai and the urbanization of the surrounding area, which has transformed Pune into a **satellite town for Mumbai**, are further factors that have fueled the city's economic boom.
 The government has been working on significant infrastructure projects to shorten the distance between the two cities for the past few years.
 After Infosys was established in 1981, Pune also experienced a boom in the IT sector.
 In 2017–2018, Pune was ranked third for software development with the highest IT growth rate, behind Bangalore and Hyderabad.

 ![Population Growth in Pune](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Pune Population Growth.png)

+<sub> **Figure 9:Population Growth, Pune**</sub>

+<sub> Illustration made by Heer Shah, Reya Singhi</sub>

 As a result, Pune has considerably urbanized over the past three decades.
 Economic and population growth occurred over time and are strongly intertwined.
 Most housing stock built between the 1980s and the early 2000s was part of the urban boom.
 Unaccountable private developers built many buildings with inferior materials and low structural integrity.
 With the population growth, the city expanded and more recent developments were made as townships along the city periphery.
 While constructing more housing is the need of the hour, it is just as essential to safeguard already-built structures as it is to construct more.

+#### Kothrud : Area of Focus

 To better understand the inter-city dynamics of the urban expansion and housing typology, we analyzed a neighborhood in Pune - Kothrud.
 One of the oldest districts, it underwent significant urbanization between 1981 - 1991 when buildings with ground plus three or four floors were built around an industrial unit.
 Housing in the neighborhood was built with the working class in mind, primarily for industrial workers.
 While Pune's settlement has historically been segregated by caste and income, these buildings had small lots with a flexible ground floor frequently used for parking.
 They lack infill walls and bracing, making them vulnerable to failure in an earthquake.

-#### Kothrud : Area of Focus

 ![Kothrud Population Growth](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Kothrud population Growth.png)

-Our initial research focuses on identifying some of the buildings through images and ground level usage.

-<div class="<iframe width='100%' height='400px' src="https://api.mapbox.com/styles/v1/hbs2142/clh2pjyrq017101p8djzraqj1.html?title=false&access_token=pk.eyJ1IjoiaGJzMjE0MiIsImEiOiJjbGgybzE0cWUxZWtnM2tydGJqbGpvb290In0.TH4cvLHRKSePNLFoa-9F5g&zoomwheel=false#16.15/18.495953/73.812486" title="Untitled" style="border:none;"></iframe>"></iframe></div>
+<sub> **Figure 10:Kothrud location**</sub>

+<sub> Illustration made by Heer Shah, Reya Singhi</sub>

 ![Visual Account of the Buildings](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Pune potential buildings at risk collage.jpg)

+<sub> **Figure 11:Potential Buildings at Risk in Kothrud**</sub>

+<sub> Illustration made by Heer Shah, Reya Singhi</sub>

+**Our initial research focuses on identifying some of the buildings through images and ground level usage.**

 ![Map of the Buildings](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Pune potential buildings at risk.jpg)

+<sub> **Figure 12:Mapping Potential Buildings at Risk in Kothrud**</sub>

+<sub> Map made by Heer Shah, Reya Singhi</sub>

-#### Aim of the Analysis
+### Aim of the Analysis

 While the initial focus of our research was on gathering information and understanding the housing situation in the neighborhood, we believe that, beyond economic segregation, power is concentrated in the hands of a small number of people and that this is a problem that needs to be addressed.
 Through the pilot project in Pune, we seek to empower the residents of Kothrud by reducing the effects of the earthquake and raising awareness of the current state of housing.

 #### Call for Action

+**Our call to action is based on a dual approach.**
+1. Working with college students from engineering and design programs to crowdsource data utilizing the Kobo Toolbox.
+They will accomplish this by responding to a series of inquiries while on the ground, adding an analysis layer to the prior study.
+2. Depending on the findings, an engineering survey will be carried out with the Kothrud area ward office.

 ![Kobotool Box Survey](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/KOBO Toolbox questions.png)

-Our call to action is based on a dual approach.
-Working with college students from engineering and design programs to crowdsource data utilizing the Kobo Toolbox.
-They will accomplish this by responding to a series of inquiries while on the ground, adding an analysis layer to the prior study.
-Depending on the findings, an engineering survey will be carried out with the Kothrud area ward office.
+<sub> **Figure 13:KOBO Toolbox**</sub>

+<sub> Illustration made by Heer Shah, Reya Singhi</sub>

-The survey is just the beginning of efforts to lessen the effects of an impending earthquake; it is a step forward to help reduce the damage and fatalities when it occurs.
-The on-ground will empower citizens and motivate city officials to take appropriate action.
+**The survey is just the beginning of efforts to lessen the effects of an impending earthquake; it is a step forward to help reduce the damage and fatalities when it occurs.
+The on-ground will empower citizens and motivate city officials to take appropriate action.**

 #### Data Sources